Last updated on

 Trevor Mauch – Carrot

-For me it’s really 4 steps I go through each December and January that has really given me momentum in business and life the last 5-6 years.
+For me, it’s really 4 steps I go through each December and January that have really given me momentum in business and life the last 6-7 years.

 Before that, I’d go through the same cycle every year.

 I was too busy.
 Too overworked.
 Under compensated.
 Not as grateful as I should be.
 Not happy (with every reason to be happy as heck).

 And in 2012 I had a transformational year.

 I’m talking… increase my income (net income, not just revenues) and productivity by 10x, I’m consistently happy (has nothing to do w/ the money by the way), fulfilled, clear on my purpose…

 … and yes… I’m still busy.
 I haven’t slain that dragon yet…